MkayButters/reading-notes/README.md

 Reading notes for code 102d18

 ## About Me
-I am ryan. i am a student for code 102d18
+I name is Ryan.
+I am a student for code 102d18

 ## Growth Mindset
 What growth mindset means to me is